ibm-cloud-docs/containers/cs_cluster_access.md

    ```
    {: codeblock}

 4. To create the private NLB, you must be connected to the cluster master.
-Because you cannot yet connect through the private service endpoint from a VPN or {{site.data.keyword.cloud_notm}} Direct Link, you must connect to the cluster master and create the NLB by using the public service endpoint or Kubernetes dashboard.
+Because you cannot yet connect through the private service endpoint from a VPN or {{site.data.keyword.dl_full_notm}}, you must connect to the cluster master and create the NLB by using the public service endpoint or Kubernetes dashboard.
   * If you enabled the private service endpoint only, you can use the Kubernetes dashboard to create the NLB.
 The dashboard automatically routes all requests to the private service endpoint of the master.
     1. Log in to the [{{site.data.keyword.cloud_notm}} console](https://cloud.ibm.com/).
     2. From the menu bar, select the account that you want to use.